daudix/daudix.one/content/commissions/index.md

 Small Scale • <mark>$8-$16</mark>

 [Duckquill](https://duckquill.daudix.one)-powered website.
 1-8 page layouts at a flat rate.
 Extra pages cost $2 each.

-{% alert(note=true) %}
-- I don’t provide hosting, but I can help set up GitHub/GitLab/Codeberg pages or Vercel/Netlify if that’s what you use.
-- Website graphics (favicon, metadata card) are not included, but can be ordered separately with a sweet discount.
-{% end %}
 </div>

 <div class="card-content">
 Large Scale • <mark>$16-$32</mark>

 [Duckquill](https://duckquill.daudix.one)-powered website.
 8-32 page layouts.
 Custom features cost 5% extra of the total.

-{% alert(note=true) %}
-- No JavaScript is used unless necessary.
-- I don’t provide hosting, but I can help set up GitHub/GitLab/Codeberg pages or Vercel/Netlify if that’s what you use.
-{% end %}
 </div>
 </div>
 <!-- Card end -->